 Why is illegal VoIP on the rise?

 Digital technology has evolved over the years, facilitating different spheres of life.
 Like other advancements, communication has also become quicker, more convenient, and more accessible due to the latest technologies.
 However, this has also raised brows on the level of security, especially for business communication.
 Today, organizations are concerned about protecting their valuable information.
 On the other hand, criminals also utilize the same technology to harm individuals and businesses.
-Technologies like VoIP and cloud communication have become a crucial component of business and criminal activities.
+Technologies like VoIP and cloud communication have become crucial components of business and criminal activities.

 As per the VoIP Fraud Analysis report, Simwood, 2015, a leading VoIP solutions provider had undertaken toll and dial-through frauds costing its consumer more than 46 billion USD.
 The fraudsters executed this cyber-criminal activity to scam people through this VOIP technology.
 All the phone calls made were via the internet.
 The caller posed as a legitimate business and requested personal and financial details from the receiver.
 The cases of such criminal activities leveraging VoIP technology have become frequent worldwide.

 The rising numbers of VoIP fraud lie at the core of VoIP technology features.
 VoIP enables internet telephony using a local VoIP number with no physical existence.
-Therefore, the criminals can use a VoIP number with the minimal risk of being caught as it is hard to track the location of such numbers.
+Therefore, criminals can use a VoIP number with the minimal risk of being caught as it is hard to track the location of such numbers.
 As VoIP hardware has become readily available in the open market, criminals and scammers are using it and getting away with all the crimes.
 A scammer can quickly call up people using a VoIP number and pretend to be a bank representative or government employee.
 Most people give their critical information relying on the caller in such cases.
 The scammer uses the details to access the receiver’s credit card, debit card, or bank account to siphon off their money.

 This scam may not seem new, as criminals have played the same trick for years through the old telephone system.
 The criminals were grabbed in such cases and always risked being traced.
-But today, with the help of a multi tenant IP PBX solution, the criminals do not have a fear of being traced.
-These scammers easily fool the people who aren’t tech-savvy and leverage the official-sounding phone numbers to make calls to these people.
+But today, with the help of a multi tenant IP PBX solution, criminals do not have a fear of being traced.
+These scammers easily fool people who aren’t tech-savvy and leverage official-sounding phone numbers to make calls to these people.
 They usually target aged or not-so-educated people to catch them off-guard and siphon their money by confusing them.
-It can be a call about a supposedly long forgotten fixed deposit, a loan, or an inheritance of a distant relative.
+It can be a call about a supposedly long-forgotten fixed deposit, a loan, or an inheritance of a distant relative.
 The scammers can come up with any pretense to trap people and get access to their critical information.

 How to detect and counter illegal VoIP?

 When VoIP calls are transmitted through illegal routes, they are transmitted through a mobile network to bypass the designated International Gateway.
-For instance, when we make calls through Skype or Yahoo messenger, those calls don’t need a SIM card for execution.
+For instance, when we make calls through Skype or Yahoo Messenger, those calls don’t need a SIM card for execution.
 In short, there are Softswitch servers that relay these calls through the internet.
 Asterisk is an example of a server where most countries have implemented multiple regulations and laws to get VoIP systems.
-The law enforcement bodies monitor and analyze network traffic to prevent illegal VoIP.
+Law enforcement bodies monitor and analyze network traffic to prevent illegal VoIP.

 The voice signals are encrypted through the server as data packets while making a VoIP call.
 Before the VoIP call is transmitted to the receiver, it has to bypass a pre-programmed computer.
 It checks the credit available to the VoIP number and if it has enough credit, the call is transmitted to the available SIM in the other country.
 The call is finally transferred to the called number from a local number through telecom infrastructure through this SIM.
 Caller ID software such as MagicDial can be used to mask the number for further protection.
 Therefore, Caller ID analysis cannot serve as a full-proof method to detect illegal VoIP.